coding/ci-plugins/plugins/scp/scp/README.md

 : remove target folder before copy files and artifacts

 timeout
-: Timeout is the maximum amount of time for the ssh connection to establish, default is 30 seconds.
+: Timeout is the maximum amount of time for the ssh connection to establish.

 command_timeout
-: Command timeout is the maximum amount of time for the execute commands, default is 10 minutes.
+: Command timeout is the maximum amount of time for the execute commands.

 strip_components
 : remove the specified number of leading path elements